-The Danish DPA cookie consent guidelines released on Feb.20, 2020, provided much-needed clarity for website owners to ease compliance with GDPR personal data processing requirements.
+The Danish DPA (Datatilsynet) cookie consent guidelines, which were released on February 20, 2020, provided much-needed clarity for website owners to ease compliance with GDPR personal data processing requirements.

-Here is a breakdown of the essential information you need to know about the latest Danish DPA cookie consent guidelines and ensure you avoid unnecessary fines that may hurt your business both financially and reputationally;
+Here is a summary of the essential information you need to know about the latest Danish DPA cookie consent guidelines to avoid unnecessary fines that may hurt your business financially and reputationally:

 - What is cookie consent?